Gankare/portfolio/README.md

 # Game Projects

 ## [***Starlitseas***](Starlitseas) ← Click here for more info!
-Developed: *2024 September - 2023 October*
+Developed: *2024 April - 2024 Juni*
 Engine: Unreal Engine
-Genré: First Person, Single player, Parkour Speedrunning game
+Genré: First Person, Single player, Parkour Speedrunner
 Team: 4 Programmers and 3 Artists

 Starlitseas is a solo 3D parkour game, made in Unreal with viual scripting.
 8 week project with 4 programmers and 3 artists.
 I was the lead programmer and mainly focused on character movement and leveldesign.